Managing Postman became painful so I tried migrating to Bruno — VSCode integration, Git management, and secret management

 Exclude collection.bru from Git

-As mentioned earlier, add collection.bru containing actual token values to .gitignore.
-Instead, commit collection.example.bru and provide setup instructions in the README:
+As mentioned earlier, add collection.bru, which contains actual token values, to .gitignore.
+Instead, commit collection.example.bru and provide setup instructions in the README or similar:

 cp .bruno/collection.example.bru .bruno/collection.bru

-# Open collection.bru and fill in your token
+# Open collection.bru and fill in your own token

-Through this setup, I also created a Claude Code custom skill /bruno that automatically generates .bru files by reading API calls in source code.
+Through this setup process, I also created a custom Claude Code skill called /bruno.
+It's a skill that reads API calls in source code and automatically generates the corresponding .bru files.

 /bruno scripts/contentful.py

-This analyzes HTTP requests in the specified Python file and generates appropriate .bru files for all of them.
-No more manually copying request URLs, headers, and bodies one by one.
+With just this, it analyzes HTTP requests in the specified Python file and generates all the appropriate .bru files.
+It eliminates the need to manually copy URLs, headers, and bodies one by one.

-The skill definition is in .claude/commands/bruno.md, so you can customize it for your own projects.
+The skill definition is available at generate-bruno-files, so you can customize it to fit your own project.

 Bruno is not a complete replacement for Postman.
-It lacks Postman's advanced test automation, mocking, and monitoring features.
-Postman's UI is also more polished.
+Advanced test automation, mocking, and monitoring features available in Postman are not in Bruno.
+Postman also has an edge in UI polish.

-However, for my use case — wanting to quickly test project-specific APIs and share them with the team — Bruno was clearly a better fit.
-Being able to manage collections with Git is truly convenient.
-Being able to review and say "please add a .bru file for this endpoint" in PRs is a subtle but pleasing point.
+However, for my use case — wanting to quickly hit project-specific APIs to check things and share that with the team — Bruno was clearly the better fit.
+Being file-based and Git-managed is genuinely convenient.
+Being able to review "add the .bru file for this endpoint too" in a PR is a surprisingly welcome feature.

-I don't want to go back to the days of wondering "which project does this belong to?" in Postman's left sidebar.
+I never want to go back to the days of staring at Postman's left sidebar thinking "wait, which project does this belong to?"

 Summary